Hey, how are you?

 As I'm sure you already know, GDN ads look like this:

 For the Google Display network, we can type in the following piece of code into publicwww:

 This results in more than a million Google Display Search Partners:

-Luckily, Google allows you to be VERY granular in your targeting on the GDN, but it's honestly, you are better off just using it strictly for remarketing to those who've already interacted with your ads.
+Luckily, Google allows you to be VERY granular in your targeting on the GDN, but honestly, you are better off just using it strictly for remarketing to those who've already interacted with your ads.

 Microsoft Ads is slow to implement features compared to Google Ads such as proper call-only ads and proper call-tracking.
 Furthermore, their network is absolutely filled with Bot / Fraud traffic clicking on your ads.